schandle/logsviewer/README.md

 ### Create an instance of the LogsViewer

+The default template creates the pod with a required minimum 8 CPU and 32Gi for memory.
 ```bash
   # To deploy LogsViewer in the current namespace with default configuration
   ./lvctl setup